privcloud-com/documentation/documentation/record-types.md

 the system will deny it.
 The format used to define record types is [JSON Schema](https://json-schema.org/).
 Examples of record types can be found in the [record types](examples/record_types) directory.

-An important consideration is which fields in your record types is which fields are encrypted.
+An important consideration is which properties in your record types is which properties are encrypted.
 You *cannot* search against record type values that are encrypted.
 You *can* search against record type values that are not encrypted.

 Below are a few scenarios describing when value encryption is enforced and when it isn't.
-In this example, you will not be able to search against the "firstName" field but you will be able to search against the "jobRole" field.
+In this example, you will not be able to search against the "firstName" property but you will be able to search against the "jobRole" property.

-Note: record keys are *never* encrypted in PrivCloud, do not store sensitive data in the keys of your record types!
+**Important note**: record keys are *never* encrypted in PrivCloud, do not store sensitive data in the keys of your record types!
+**Another importany note**: if a property is explicitly *not* encrypted, then it is also not able to be anonymized or redacted, the full record value will be returned regardless of what options

 ```
 {